-KEY FEATURES: BUYBACK PLAN AND OTHER SHAREHOLDER SUPPORT
+KEY FEATURES: BUYBACK PLAN, TENDER OFFER, AND OTHER SHAREHOLDER SUPPORT

 The proposal includes elements designed to provide shareholder support and potential price stability throughout the conversion process.
+Each of the measures described below is subject to shareholder approval of the Proposals at the Special Meeting.